-Through typical binoculars, you should be able to pick out Saturn’s rich golden color and bulges at the sides, which are what you’ll make of the rings.
+Through the right binoculars, you should be able to pick out Saturn’s rich golden color and bulges at the sides, which are what you’ll make of the rings.
 You’ll see the bulges more so when the rings are open to us on Earth (as depicted by the above image).

 While you can always try, you probably won’t see its rings separately, Saturn’s most attractive feature, with typical home binoculars, as they will probably not be powerful enough.

 Tip: With all binoculars, the trick is keeping them steady.
 The larger the binoculars, the trickier this is.
 For best results when using binoculars, stabilize them on a tripod or other means.

 With typical binoculars, Saturn will appear just like a bright star.
 Even a pair of 10×50 binoculars may not give you views good enough to see more than that.

 A good set of astronomy binoculars with high power may be a different story.
 We’re looking at 20×60 or higher to discern the rings beyond being “handles” of Saturn.
 But like I mentioned above, the problem is handheld observation is problematic because of vibration.